 - When you feel ‘in your body’, go to your breathing.

 Take three or four deep breaths and sigh.

 Now let the breath find its own rhythm — open, spacious and natural.

 - Watch the process of the body returning to balance.

 Notice the little tensions surface and fade.

-Finally, resume what you were doing, staying aware of your body and breathing.
+- Finally, resume what you were doing.
+For bonus points, see if you can remain somewhat aware of your body and breath.

 I’m interested to see what it will be like to meditate without guidance…. though that might be a way off as I’m enjoying the guided meditations so much.
 Martin L.